carmenrv/qechackethz24/README.md

 To make sure you have access to debugging and technical support from QuEra's team, make sure at least 1 person of your team connects to [QuEra's public Slack workspace](https://querapublic.slack.com/join/shared_invite/zt-1r86wjwxs-OcdmXqBOisO~AHISXTL80w#/shared-invite/email).
 You should be able to reach to John Long or Pedro Lopes for technical help.

+Be sure to DM Pedro or John to be included in the `eth-zurich-hackathon` channel for broad event announcements.

 ## Working on qBraid
 [<img src="https://qbraid-static.s3.amazonaws.com/logos/Launch_on_qBraid_white.png" width="150">](https://account.qbraid.com?gitHubUrl=https://github.com/iQuHACK/2024_QuEra.git)